microsoft/qsharp-language/Approved/implicitly-scoped-qubit-allocation.md

 # Proposal

 1. Add new `use` and `borrow` statements to allocate qubits that are valid until the end of the current block.
-2. Add new unconditional block statement that does not require a preceding keyword, and is executed exactly once; equivalent to `if (true) { }`.
+2. Add new scope statement that does not require a preceding keyword, and is executed exactly once; equivalent to `if (true) { }`.
 3. Deprecate and remove existing `using` and `borrowing` block statements.

 # Justification